 - Scientific Update: Summarize what you have done during your time at Emory, with emphasis on progress since the last committee meeting.
 This is the information you can pull from your annual IDP - 2.
-Goals: Emphasize your general career goals and training objectives - 3.
-Dissertation Progress: Focus on specifics of the dissertation research goals and developments
+Goals: Emphasize your general career goals and training objectives - Dissertation Progress: Focus on specifics of the dissertation research goals and developments

-Upon completion of the qualifying exam and approved proposal, and at least by March 15 of their fourth year, students complete the Dissertation Committee Signature Form (https://www.gs.emory.edu/academics/policies-progress/dissertation.html) with signatures from their Advisor/Dissertation Committee Chair, other Committee Members, and the DGS.
-This form is submitted by students at the link provided on the above LGS webpage.
+Upon completion of the qualifying exam and approved proposal, and at least by March 15 of their fourth year, students complete the Dissertation Committee Signature Form with signatures from their Advisor/Dissertation Committee Chair, other Committee Members, and the DGS.
+The dissertation committee form is available in the Laney Connect Hub.
+Log in with your Emory credentials and follow the instructions to locate and submit the form.